JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_list.md

 ## Request body
 Do not supply a request body for this method.
 ## Response
-If successful, this method returns a `200 OK` response code and a collection of [synchronizationProfile](../resources/educationsynchronizationprofile.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [educationSynchronizationProfile](../resources/educationsynchronizationprofile.md) objects in the response body.

 ## Example
 ##### Request
-Here is an example of the request.
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "list_synchronizationProfile"